fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-map-using-plain-javascript.md

 4. Include the FusionCharts theme file to apply style to the charts.

-5. Include the `ExcelExport` module to export charts in XLSX format.
+5. Include the `ExcelExport` module to export chart data in XLSX format.

 6. Add the map renderer and map definition as a dependency to the core.